jsdealy/latin/miscellae/guideToLatinConversation.md

 Cuncti se scire fatentur.

-Quid fortuna ferat populi; sed dicere mus- sant.
+Quid fortuna ferat populi; sed dicere mussant.

 All must confess that they know what the interest of the people demands, but they hesitate to speak.